danielceinos/WTFDataBinding/WTFBinding-en.md

 # WTF is DataBinding

 Good morning (or nights)!.
-Today I bring a brief explanation of what is "__Data Binding__", why I think you should use it and how it changed my daily lify.
+Today I bring a brief explanation of what is "__Data Binding__", why I think you should use it and how it changed my daily life.
 My name is Daniel and I currently belong to the development Department of Apps MásMovil.
 We have recently incorporated _data binding_ into our Apps Yoigo and MásMovil, streamlining the process of layout of the views.

 --